holepunchto/pear-docs/readme.md

 |    <mark>**[Hyperssh](./tools/hyperssh)**</mark>   | A CLI to run SSH over the [HyperDHT](./building-blocks/hyperdht).          |
 |    <mark>**[Drives](./tools/drives)**</mark>   | CLI to download, seed, and mirror a [hyperdrive](./building-blocks/hyperdrive) or a [localdrive](./helpers/localdrive).          |

-> ✔️ These tools are extensively employed in the day-to-day development and operation of applications built on Holepunch, like [Keet.io](https://keet.io/).
+> ✔️ These tools are extensively employed in the day-to-day development and operation of applications built on Pear, like [Keet.io](https://keet.io/).

-## Applications built on Pear

-* [keet.io.md](apps/keet.io.md)**:** A peer-to-peer chat and video-conferencing application with end-to-end encryption.

 ### Hypercore

 * The [`session`](./building-blocks/hypercore.md#core.session-options) and [`snapshot`](./building-blocks/hypercore.md#core.snapshot-options) methods for providing multiple views over the same underlying Hypercore, which simplifies resource management.
 * A [`truncate`](./building-blocks/hypercore.md#await-core.truncate-newlength-forkid) method for intentionally creating a new fork, starting at a given length.
-We use this method extensively in [autobase.md](./building-blocks/autobase.md), as described below.
+We use this method extensively in [`autobase`](./building-blocks/autobase.md), as described below.
 * An improved fork detection in the replication protocol, to improve resilience.
 * Optional on-disk encryption for blocks (in addition to the existing transport encryption).
 * The storage layer now uses a write-ahead log to ensure that power loss or unexpected shutdown cannot lead to data corruption.